fahim-ling/Sylheti-Bangla-English-Russian-German-Parallel-Corpus-for-NLP/README.md

 - To request research access or collaborate, contact the maintainer directly.

 ## 🧑‍💻 About the Author
-I am **Fahim Ahmed** (cited academically as **Ahmed Fahim**), an undergraduate Linguistics student at **Kursk State University, Russia**, and a **native Sylheti speaker**.
+**Fahim Ahmed** (cited academically as **Ahmed Fahim**), an undergraduate Linguistics student at **Kursk State University, Russia**, and a **native Sylheti speaker**.
 As an aspiring Computational Linguist, I am independently building this dataset to preserve, revitalize, and digitize the Sylheti language using modern AI pathways and LLM architectures.

 ## 📥 Data Loading Example (Python)
 Always set `sep='\t'` and `encoding='utf-8'` when reading the `.tsv` files to prevent text corruption: